dbaudio-soundscape/db-Soundscape-DAW-Plugins/README.md

-# Soundscape Plug-in
+# d&b Soundscape DAW Plug-ins

-Copyright (C) 2017-2019, d&b audiotechnik GmbH

-## What is the Soundscape Plug-in

-The d&b Soundscape Plug-in allows the positioning of sound objects in a Soundscape system from any Digital Audio Workstation (DAW) using the OSC protocol.
+## The d&b Soundscape DAW Plug-in enables a Digital Audio Workstation (DAW) or any other Plug-in host to control En-Scene and En-Space object parameters of any desired sound object on the DS100 platform using the OSC protocol.

+The d&b Soundscape DAW Plug-in is designed to work with d&b Soundscape and the d&b DS100.

-For more information about Soundscape visit www.dbaudio.com or www.dbsoundscape.com.
+For more information about the d&b Soundscape system, go to www.dbaudio.com and www.dbsoundscape.com.

+## Features

+d&b Soundscape integration via Plug-Ins in all relevant formats to control d&b Soundscape object parameters of any desired sound object directly from the tracks of a DAW or with other Plug-In Host.

+Controllable Soundscape Parameters:

+En-Scene object parameters:
+-	X position (absolute or relative to a coordinate mapping)
+-	Y position (absolute or relative to a coordinate mapping)
+-	SPREAD
+-	Delay mode
+En-Space object parameters:
+-	Reverb send level

-## Requirements
+## Requirements:

-* d&b DS100 Signal Engine with active En-Scene license.
-* Digital Audio Workstation (DAW) or any other host of your preference with VST3, AU (Audio Unit), or AAX support.
+-	Digital Audio Workstation (DAW) or any other host of your preference to host one of the Plug-in formats.
-* d&b Soundscape VST3, AU, or AAX Plug-in.

-## Installation on Windows

-Copy the d&b Soundscape Plug-in to the designated folder of your DAW.

-Note that the Plug-in requires the MS VisualStudio runtime environment to be installed on your system.
-For this, see ---

-### VST3

-Copy the .vst3 file to your VST folder:
-* C:\Program Files\Common Files\VST3

-### AAX

-Copy the .aaxplugin file to the Pro Tools Plug-Ins folder:
-* C:\Program Files\Common Files\Avid\Audio\Plug-Ins

-## Installation on macOS

-Copy the d&b Soundscape Plug-in to the designated folder of your DAW.

-### VST3

-Copy the .vst3 file to your VST folder:
-* for single user: ... user/<username>/Library/Audio/Plugins/VST
-* for all users: ...
-SystemHD/Library/Audio/VST

-### AU

-Copy the .component file to your AU folder:
-* for single user: ... user/<username>/Library/Audio/Plugins/Components
-* for all users: ...
-SystemHD/Library/Audio/Components

-### AAX

-Copy the .aax file to your AAX folder:
-* HD/Library/Application Support/Avid/Audio/Plug-Ins
+-	d&b DS100 Signal Engine with active En-Scene and/or En-Space license.
+-	DS100 and the Plug-in host connected to the same Ethernet network (to establish the OSC communication).